 But how do you know what the limit is?
 Here’s how many skincare products it’s safe to use:

-You see, to function, feel, and look its best, skin needs more than just one ingredient.
+To function, feel, and look its best, your skin needs more than just one ingredient.
 It needs:

 - Emollients and humectants, like shea butter and hyaluronic acid, to hydrate it and keep it soft and supple.

 - Antioxidants, like vitamins A and C, to prevent and treat premature wrinkles.

 - Skin-identical ingredients, like ceramides and cholesterol, to keep its protective barrier intact and prevent dryness.